panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 The refactored code is better because:

-* The variables are not exposed to uninitialized state, thus you have no risk of accessing `undefined`
+* The variables are not exposed to an uninitialized state, thus you have no risk of accessing `undefined`
 * Moving the variables as close as possible to their usage place increases the code readability
 * High cohesive chunks of code are easier to refactor and extract into separate functions, if necessary